browse

 Overview

-Sometimes you may find strange looking domains listed in your reports.
+You may sometimes find strange looking DNS requests listed in your reports.
 See the examples below of what these may look like.

 iafkbge